 lunch is usually leftovers – meat and veg, no starch or a salad with chicken or sometimes steak

 snack 1/2 large sweet potato late afternoon (usually 7 days per week)

 dinner – meat, greens or other veg, no starch usually

 sometimes a little cheese, peanuts, raisins, 2-3 dates at night (not all these every day) and a handful of pretzels (every day).

 4 Tbsp real honey

 P.S Could you please tell him to drink more water every day?
 He usually drinks only coffee at work except a little when he is working out (1-2cups)

 Thank you for answering our question.
 Debra And Mike

 Gary Collins: Hi, everyone.
-This is Gary Collins, creator of the Primal Power Method.
+This is Gary Collins, best selling author and creator of www.thesimplelifenow.com.
 We have another great question about smelling like ammonia after a strenuous workout, and what this could mean?

 It’s pretty straightforward.
 Actually, it is one of two things or both.
 It is a lack of having adequate carbohydrate or fat to burn as an energy source and/or a lack of water ‑‑ dehydration.